Guide

 FAQ

-Can I integrate GEO scoring into my CI/CD pipeline?
+Can I integrate AI Readiness scoring into CI/CD?

 Yes.
-Foglift's CLI emits machine-readable JSON (--json flag) and supports --threshold, so GitHub Actions, GitLab CI, CircleCI, and Vercel build steps can gate deploys on AI Readiness score thresholds.
+Foglift's CLI emits machine-readable JSON and supports a threshold flag that exits non-zero below your chosen score, so GitHub Actions, GitLab CI, CircleCI, and Vercel build steps can gate deploys on AI Readiness score thresholds.
 Other tools with APIs or MCP servers can be automated too, but most require custom wrapper logic before they behave like a release gate.

 How do I optimize for AI search from the command line?

 Install Foglift's CLI with npm install -g foglift-scan, then run foglift scan https://yoursite.com --json to get an AI Readiness score with per-dimension breakdowns.
 Add --threshold=85 when you want CI to fail below a chosen score.
-For citation tracking, run foglift scan ai-check --prompt "your target query" --domain yoursite.com to see whether the five production AI engines cite your site.
+For citation tracking, run foglift scan ai-check with your prompt and domain to test the five production AI engines.

 Sources & Further Reading